Apex Legends introduces control points and a killer Kiwi ahead of next season

 Season 12 also sees Olympus "sabotaged", though thankfully it hasn't gone the way of World's Edge, all fire and rust-red clouds.
 The skies are still blue, a dense new phase portal location has been added near Bonsai Towers, and parts of the map are now littered with crashed and phased buildings, adding cover to fields that once felt a little too open.

 Finally, Apex touched on its third birthday plans in full.
-We already knew that there'll be login bonuses letting you unlock Octane, Wattson and Valkyrie for free, but Repsawn also unveiled sets of new matching skins, along with the game's first "Heirloom" quality outfit for Bloodhound (complete with its own finisher animations).
+We already knew that there'll be login bonuses letting you unlock Octane, Wattson and Valkyrie for free, but Repsawn also unveiled sets of new matching skins, along with what appears to be the game's first "Heirloom" quality outfit for Bloodhound—complete with its own finisher animations and some kind of reactive colour change.

 Not that I'm jealous or anything, but you couldn't have saved that for Horizon, could you?